-Projects-Buildings must follow the modeling requirements in the ENERGY STAR Multifamily Simulation Guidelines.
+Projects Buildings must follow the modeling requirements in the ENERGY STAR Multifamily Simulation Guidelines.

-Exception: For buildings that are certified as PHIUS+ CORE, 2015 or 2018certified, achieving a specific source energy use of ≤6,500 kWh/person per year, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
+Exception: For buildings that are certified as PHIUS+ CORE, 2015 or 2018 certified, achieving a specific source energy use of ≤6,500 kWh/person per year, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
 For buildings that are certified as Phius CORE 2021 or Phius ZERO 2021, achieving 10% less than the Phius CORE 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
+For buildings that are certified as Pphius COREcere 2021 or Pphius ZEROzere 2021, achieving 15% less than the pPhius COREcere 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2019.